quicksilver/manual/docs/introduction.md

 ## Dealing with Typos

-There are some subtle differences that are harder to explain than to use, but if you make a typo while searching there's no way to delete just a letter or two.
+There are some subtle differences that are harder to explain than to use, but if you make a typo while searching there’s no way to delete just a letter or two.
 The delete key <kbd>⌫</kbd> clears the whole search leaving Quicksilver at the current level and the escape key <kbd>⎋</kbd> will clear the whole search resetting Quicksilver back to the top level of navigation.
 The keys <kbd>⌃</kbd><kbd>U</kbd> and <kbd>⌘</kbd><kbd>X</kbd> will reset the search entirely, moving back to the top level.
 If a Quicksilver pane is in text mode these behave slightly differently, as shown below.

 | Key | Regular Mode | Text Mode |
 | --- | ------------ | --------- |